12 min read · Guide

 Key takeaways

-- 30+ year service life with correct install and maintenance
+- Expect 30-plus years of service with quality install and light annual maintenance

 FAQ